Dartmouth College student groups: The Dartmouth Aires

-Recent Aires accolades include winning the Contemporary A Cappella Recording Award (CARA) for Best All-Male Collegiate Album for both their 2003 and 2005 album releases, as well as selection for Varsity Vocals' Best Of Collegiate A Cappella compilation CD in 2003, 2005 and 2008, and selection for the Voices Only compilation CD in 2005, 2006 and 2008.
-Their most recent album, Extraordinaire, is featured on both compilations.
-They were scheduled to release a new album, fresh aire, in June 2011.

-In 2011, they competed in season 3 of The Sing Off, a national reality show.
-Out of 16 original contestants, they have made it into the top three, finishing as first runner-up.
+Dartmouth College's oldest a cappella singing group, the Aires were originally formed as the Injunaires in 1946 as an offshoot of the college Glee Club; the Dartmouth Aires broke with the Glee Club in the late 1970s.
+The Aires won the Contemporary A Cappella Recording Award (CARA) for Best All-Male Collegiate Album for both their 2003 and 2005 album releases, as well as selection for Varsity Vocals' Best Of Collegiate A Cappella compilation CD in 2003, 2005 and 2008, and selection for the Voices Only compilation CD in 2005, 2006 and 2008.
+In 2011, they competed in season 3 of The Sing Off, a national reality show, finishing as first runner-up.